 Other reader suggestions include applying old-fashioned amber Listerine, lemon juice or baking soda (sodium bicarbonate).
 It may take a bit of experimentation to discover which remedy works best for your particular body chemistry.

 If you would like to try a milk of magnesia based deodorant, you may want to check out the offerings in our store.
-We have both fragrance-free and women’s fragrance aluminum-free roll-on deodorants.
-Use coupon code MOM20 for a 20 percent discount, but only until July 31, 2014.
+We have fragrance-free, men’s MoM and women’s fragrance aluminum-free roll-on deodorants.
+We are offering a 25% sale on our unscented 2 oz original-formula MoM roll-on deodorant through labor day, especially for first-time buyers.
+Make sure you use the discount code LaborDay16 when you check out at this link.